noahpierau/bookofyo/README.md

 As such, in Yoism there is no set formula for how one can investigate the questions about meanings and values.
 There are methods that have been practiced for centuries that people have found useful, and Yoism incorporates these methods to the extent that Yoans find them to be valuable.
 However, each person has a different path for this spiritual exploration (i.e., exploration of Yo's spirit), and while many parts of the journey are likely to be similar, each person must be free to take and leave methods of exploration according to their usefulness.

 This is the widely encompassing nature of Yoism.
 In Yoism, the practice of personal spiritual exploration may include meditation, yoga, music, running, conversation, debate, philosophizing, studying people, nature, and the physical world, sky-diving, dance, chanting, observation, reflection and many other activities.
 This is an exploration of our own feelings and spirituality, and the exploration itself must be ours.
 However, by recognizing the personal freedom people need in their search, Yoism does not simply abandon people to search alone.
 This is a journey we share, and often times the more we do share the journey with others, the clearer the way becomes.
-Thus we have made it part of our Yoan culture to gather and explore this space together (the specific ways in which the Yoan community does this currently will be described later in this chapter).
+Thus we have made it part of our Yoan culture to gather and explore this space together (the ways in which the Yoan community does this will be described later in this chapter).

 Additionally many parts of this chapter, and this book as well, can be viewed as a series of questions or propositions which Yoans have found useful in the examination of their own meaning.
 The process of self discovery is long and difficult.
 However, it is something that people have been doing throughout history and we do not need to start from scratch.
 Many of the questions that have been helpful for you to ask yourself in that journey will also likely be helpful for others.
 And many of the questions that have been helpful for our ancestors will likely be helpful to us; likewise for the answers that are found.
 This book, then, is a compilation of the best historical and traditional spiritual questions and proposed answers that we have found, as well as a compilation which is contemporary and continually evolving.